Jacob-Hinton/ShootemDoods/ShootemDoods_STD.md

 **Subsystem:** Play Level
 **Created by:**
 **Executed by:**
-**Short Description:**  Tests that moving the analog stick and pressing the Directional buttons on the XInput device moves the player.
+**Short Description:**  Tests that moving the analog stick and pressing the directional buttons on the XInput device moves the player.
 ___

 **Pre-conditions**